jamesplease/pwa-notes/README.md

 Progressive Web Apps are applications that are built with web technologies that appear to the user to be native.

-However, simply installing a web application to your computer or phone is typically not enough for it to feel native.
-There are important differences between native apps and web apps that users may notice, so it's important to keep those in mind when developing an app.
+There are differences between native applications and web apps that are important to keep in mind when making PWAs to help with the illusion that the app is native.

-These notes list some of those things.
+These notes list some of those differences and things to be mindful of.

 > Heads up!
 PWAs are a rapidly evolving technology.
 This information may be outdated
 > if you are reading this many months or years after the last update.